masroorrizvi/getting-cleaning-data/CodeBook.md

-# README File - Getting and Cleaning Data Course Project
+# Code Book - Getting and Cleaning Data Course Project

-First of all, many thanks for evaluating my course project.
-As mentioned in the starting instructions, I'll start with explaining the contents of run_analysis.R file.

 As expected by the course, run_analysis.R file is divided into 5 steps.
 Each of these steps in the file is quite extensively commented in the code itself.
 I also give a run down of each of these steps and their corresponding details over here.